 I have indicated the number or the metric that needs to be pulled out to measure my KPI.
 Along with the number, I am comparing the number with the historical values, and trending it to identify the direction it is heading towards.
 I then add the favorable trend direction to construe whether the number indicates good performance or bad news.

-The direction that I have indicated is reduction and further upon comparison with historical values, if there is reduction, then the activity or process is indicating good performance.
-If there is no reduction, the performance is not on expected lines even if steady state is achieved.
+The direction that I have indicated is reduction and further upon comparison with historical values, if there is a reduction, then the activity or process is indicating good performance.
+If there is no reduction, the performance is not on expected lines even if the steady state is achieved.
 It can be dubbed as declining fruition.

 Some Examples of KPIs

 Here are some examples of KPIs.
 It will help you define KPIs in the future, that are real KPIs and not metrics or numbers instead.